How India welcomed ‘son-in-law’ Rishi Sunak and wife Akshata Murty: ‘Both are Desi!’

 Reporters also repeatedly noted Mr Sunak’s religious identity as the first Hindu prime minister of the UK.

-“Remember, it made headlines across the country the moment he said ‘Jai Siya Ram’ (Hail God Ram and Goddess Sita) when he was at Cambridge University”, said India Todayreporter Gaurav Sawant, in an apparent reference to Mr Sunak’s remarks at a Jesus College event on India’s Independence Day.
+“Remember, it made headlines across the country the moment he said ‘Jai Siya Ram’ (Hail God Ram and Goddess Sita) when he was at Cambridge University”, said India Today reporter Gaurav Sawant, in an apparent reference to Mr Sunak’s remarks at a Jesus College event on India’s Independence Day.

 After their car left the airport, Mr Sunak and Ms Murty were taken to meet local schoolchildren at the British Council headquarters in Delhi.